lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    assumes that all fragments covered by the ACK have been successfully delivered, and the receiver will abort the on-going fragmented packet transmission.
 One exception to this behavior is in the last window, where the receiver MUST transmit an ACK, even if all the fragments in the last window have been correctly received.

-The same reliability option MUST be used for all fragments of a packet.
-It is up to implementers and/or representatives of the underlying LPWAN technology to decide which reliability option to use and whether the same reliability option applies to all IPv6 packets or not.
-Note that the reliability option to be used is not necessarily tied to the particular characteristics of the underlying L2 LPWAN technology (e.g. the No ACK reliability option may be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink).
+The same reliability mode MUST be used for all fragments of a packet.
+It is up to implementers and/or representatives of the underlying LPWAN technology to decide which reliability mode to use and whether the same reliability mode applies to all IPv6 packets or not.
+Note that the reliability mode to be used is not necessarily tied to the particular characteristics of the underlying L2 LPWAN technology (e.g. the No-ACK mode may be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink).
-This document does not make any decision as to which fragment delivery reliability option(s) are supported by a specific LPWAN technology.
+This document does not make any decision as to which fragment delivery reliability mode(s) are supported by a specific LPWAN technology.

-Examples of the different reliability options described are provided in Appendix B.
+Examples of the different reliability modes described are provided in Appendix B.